BeckLaboratory/agglovar/README.md

 The name Agglovar is a portmanteau of the latin word "agglomerare" (to gather) and "variant" (genomic variants).

-## Alpha
+## Alpha release

-Agglovar is currently in development and is not yet ready for production.
+The "a" in the version number indicates that Agglovar is an alpha version and is still under active development.

+The first full release will be version 1.0.0.